MikroElektronika/mikrosdk_click_v2/clicks/dcmotor15/README.md

 ---
-# DC Motor 15 click
+# DC Motor 15 Click

 DC Motor 15 Click is a compact add-on board that contains a motor driver with current sense and regulation.
 This board features the DRV8874, an integrated motor driver with N-channel H-bridge, charge pump, current sensing, and adjustment from Texas Instruments.